 Written by Free Two Roam

 Sitting one hundred and fifty miles south of the mainland, Tasmania is Australia’s smallest state, but also its largest island.
 Most international visitors probably haven’t even heard of Tasmania, preferring to visit Australia’s more well-known destinations such as Sydney, the Gold Coast, and the Great Barrier Reef.
-In fact, many Australians themselves still haven’t made it down to their southern-most state.
+In fact, many Australians themselves still haven’t made it down to their southern-most state (maybe because Australian passport holders have one of the most powerful passports and they would rather jet overseas?!).

 Forty per cent of Tasmania consists of national parks, world heritage sites or nature reserves.
 This makes it pure heaven for nature lovers like us.
 In this small state, you’ll find rugged coastlines, limestone caves, snow-capped mountains, rainforests, alpine plateaus, wild rivers and gorges, and magnificent white sandy beaches.